PutridThunder/General-Projects/Crowdmark-Type/README.md

-# Crowdmark CSV Data Visualizer (Work in Progress)
+# Crowdmark CSV Data Visualizer (Work in Progress/Python Project)

 This project reads student grade data from a CSV file and visualizes assignment scores using Python, Pandas, NumPy, and Matplotlib.